KahaanGandhi/Oscillators.jl/README.md

 ## Installing Dependencies

-To install the Julia's 'LinearAlgebra' package:
+To install the Julia's `LinearAlgebra` package:

 ```bash
 $ julia